cdlhub/documentation/fmprofiles.md

 # FM Profiles

+This section specifies the attributes and rules for the following list of profiles.

 | Profile description                                                | profile_id| calcrule_id |
 |:-------------------------------------------------------------------|-----------|------------:|
 | Deductible and limit                                               | 1         |   1         |